software-mansion/react-native-reanimated/docs/docs/installation.md

 On iOS installation is automatic.

 > **_NOTE:_** In previous releases, the installation process was manual and required turning turbo modules on.
-Because we had
-> reported some issues regarding bugs in turbo versions of react-native libraries we decided to changed our approach and we no longer
+Some libraries break when turbo modules are enabled so we decided to change our approach and we no longer
 > use the standard way for registering a turbo module.
 It let us simplify the installation process and as a result, you can safely
 > undo all installation steps from the [previous instruction](https://docs.swmansion.com/react-native-reanimated/docs/installation#ios).

 > **_NOTE:_** If you want to turn off autoinstall on iOS please add the following compilation flag:
 > `DONT_AUTOINTSTALL_REANIMATED`.
 > It can be done by pasting:
-> ```JS
+> ```js
 > post_install do |installer|
 >    installer.pods_project.targets.each do |target|
 >        target.build_configurations.each do |config|